-(a) General.
-The Board may grant options to purchase Common Stock (each,

-(b) Incentive Stock Options.
-An Option that the Board intends to be an

-"incentive stock option" as defined in Section 422 of the Code (an "Incentive Stock Option") shall only be granted to employees of the Company and shall be subject to and shall be construed consistently with the requirements of Section 422 of the Code.
-The Company shall have no liability to a Participant, or any other party, if an Option (or any part thereof) which is intended to be an Incentive Stock Option is not an Incentive Stock Option.

-(c) Exercise Price.
-The Board shall establish the exercise price at the time each Option is granted and specify it in the applicable option agreement.

-(d) Duration of Options.
+- (a) General.
+The Board may grant options to purchase Common Stock (each, an "Option") and determine the number of shares of Common Stock to be covered by each Option, the exercise price of each Option and the conditions and limitations applicable to the exercise of each Option, including conditions relating to applicable federal or state securities laws, as it considers necessary or advisable.
+An Option which is not intended to be an Incentive Stock Option (as hereinafter defined) shall be designated a "Nonstatutory Stock Option". - (b) Incentive Stock Options.
+An Option that the Board intends to be an "incentive stock option" as defined in Section 422 of the Code (an "Incentive Stock Option") shall only be granted to employees of the Company and shall be subject to and shall be construed consistently with the requirements of Section 422 of the Code.
+The Company shall have no liability to a Participant, or any other party, if an Option (or any part thereof) which is intended to be an Incentive Stock Option is not an Incentive Stock Option. - (c) Exercise Price.
+The Board shall establish the exercise price at the time each Option is granted and specify it in the applicable option agreement. - (d) Duration of Options.
 Each Option shall be exercisable at such times and subject to such terms and conditions as the Board may specify in the applicable option agreement.
-No Option will be granted for a term in excess of 10 years.

-(e) Exercise of Option.
-Options may be exercised only by delivery to the

-Company of a written notice of exercise signed by the proper person together with payment in full as specified in Section 5(f) for the number of shares for which the Option is exercised.

-(f) Payment Upon Exercise.
-Common Stock purchased upon the exercise of an

-Option granted under the Plan shall be paid for as follows:

-(1) in cash or by check, payable to the order of the Company;
+No Option will be granted for a term in excess of 10 years. - (e) Exercise of Option.
+Options may be exercised only by delivery to the Company of a written notice of exercise signed by the proper person together with payment in full as specified in Section 5(f) for the number of shares for which the Option is exercised. - (f) Payment Upon Exercise.
+Common Stock purchased upon the exercise of an Option granted under the Plan shall be paid for as follows: - (1) in cash or by check, payable to the order of the Company;

-(2) except as the Board may otherwise provide in an Option Agreement, delivery of an irrevocable and unconditional undertaking by a creditworthy broker to deliver promptly to the Company sufficient funds to pay the exercise price, or delivery by the Participant to the Company of a copy of irrevocable and unconditional instructions to a creditworthy broker to deliver promptly to the Company cash or a check sufficient to pay the exercise price;

-(3) to the extent permitted by the Board and explicitly provided in an Option Agreement (i) by delivery of shares of Common Stock owned by the Participant valued at their fair market value as determined by the Board in good faith ("Fair Market Value"), which Common Stock was owned by the Participant at least six months prior to such delivery, (ii) by delivery of a promissory note of the Participant to the Company on terms determined by the Board, or (iii) by payment of such other lawful consideration as the Board may determine; or

-(4) any combination of the above permitted forms of payment.
+- (2) except as the Board may otherwise provide in an Option Agreement, delivery of an irrevocable and unconditional undertaking by a creditworthy broker to deliver promptly to the Company sufficient funds to pay the exercise price, or delivery by the Participant to the Company of a copy of irrevocable and unconditional instructions to a creditworthy broker to deliver promptly to the Company cash or a check sufficient to pay the exercise price; - (3) to the extent permitted by the Board and explicitly provided in an Option Agreement (i) delivery of shares of Common Stock owned by the Participant valued at their fair market value as determined by the Board in good faith ("Fair Market Value"), which Common Stock was owned by the Participant at least six months prior to such delivery, (ii) by delivery of a promissory note of the Participant to the Company on terms determined by the Board, or (iii) by payment of such other lawful consideration as the Board may determine; or - (4) any combination of the above permitted forms of payment.